 Anyway, over the last few years I have absolutely searched myself, more than once.
 There are a few times where random things have come up … like that one time in Vietnam in the hostel when I signed into Facebook and something weird happened.
 That hacked moment comes up, when I search hard enough I find some online journals and other random blogs – it wasn’t until recently that I made the connection that that sort of Google search may have cost me some jobs – which lead me to recently, finally, deleting those old ramblings.
 I mean what if someone read that online, reads what was happening in the life of Carol 10 years ago?
 That certainly is not relevant today.
 But you can’t expect people to know the difference.
 Social media is a perception, carefully crafted by the user to appear sometimes like something we are not.
 I don’t deny the person I was because that got me here – but that person is a shell of the person I am today.

 Lifestyle design, personal branding, online content creation, leader in the minimalist to tiny life world.
 These are the things I am creating on this blog, the topics that I am interested in manifesting and creating as I create a new life for myself.

 When I was younger I really never thought much about the person I wanted to become, the person I claimed as myself and the person that is me.
 I just went about my life.
 I floated from place to place, city to city – confused and unsure.
 I felt like I was always searching for the place that I would fit in.
 The place that would finally feel like home.
 That place that would let me be and create and do and be awesome.
-But in all my journey’s I forgot the biggest and best part of that is ABSOLUTELY creating these things to be.
-I forgot to create the life I wanted I just thought one day it would happen.
+It took forever for me to realize that in all my journey’s and all my soul searching – that a lot of the best parts – I need to ABSOLUTELY create these things, create my life.
+I some how forgot to create the life I wanted I just thought one day it would happen.

 So what is it that I want you to know about me right now before we take this journey together?